MechWolf/MechWolf/CS249-paper/paper.md

 However, to the best of our knowledge there have not been any attempts to perform on-device learning in real time to detect anomalies.
 Neither the Chemputer [@Kitson2018] nor Octopus [@octopus] have implemented anomaly detection of any kind.

-There are several methods for time series anomaly detection, although only a subset of them are capable of being computed in real time on streaming data.
+Additionally, there are several methods for time series anomaly detection, although only a subset of them are capable of being computed in real time on streaming data.
 One such method is the neuro-inspired hierarchical temporal memory (HTM) method, developed by Numenta to resemble the neocortex [@Ahmad2017].
+In this approach, for each new data point $x$ ingested into the HTM model, a measure $s$ of the prediction error is calculated.
+Throughout the duration of the algorithm a model predicting the probability of being in an anomalous state given a prediction error score is maintained, and if this threshold is crossed an anomaly is considered detected.
+What binds all anomaly detection methods for streaming data together is they each update some prediction, given the history of data points that have been fed into the model, of an anomalous state being activated.
+As we will see, this principle holds true in our RRCF approach to anomaly detection.

 # Methods